-Python is a generally interpreted, interactive, high-level, and object-oriented programming language.
+Python is a generally interpreted, interactive, high-level, object-oriented programming language.
 It was built by Guido van Rossum during 1985-1990.
-Like Pearl, Python source code is also available under a GNU General Public License (GPL) and has similar properties to PERL.
+Like Pearl, Python source code is also available under a GNU General Public License (GPL) and has properties similar to PERL.

-Python supports many programming patterns, including object-oriented, mandatory, and functional programming or procedural styles.
-It has a large and comprehensive standard library.
-The syntax of the language is clear and the length of the code is relatively short.
+Python supports many programming patterns, including object-oriented, mandatory, and functional programming, or procedure styles.
+It has a spacious and complete standard library.
+The language syntax is clear and the length of the code is relatively short.

-Python supports the use of modules and packages, which means programs can be reused in various projects, which can be designed in a modular style and code.
-Once you need a module or package, it can be extended for use in other projects, and it is easy to import or export these modules.
+Python supports the use of modules and packages, which means that programs can be reused across multiple projects, which can be designed in a modular style and code.
+Once you need a module or package, it can be extended for use in other projects, and it’s easy to import or export these modules.

 Basic understanding of front-end technologies